Hermitian codes and complete intersections: Generalities and introduction to codes

-As well known, we can read many important geometric features of the affine scheme defined by an ideal $I$ through those of the scheme defined by the initial ideal $\In(I)$ with respect to the term ordering $\mathtt{DegRevLex}$, while the use of other term orderings can involve a significant lost of geometric information.
-For instance the leading monomial of $H$ with respect to the weighed term $<_w$ is the monomial $y^q$, whose degree is different from that of the Hermitian curve $\He$, while using $\mathtt{DegRevLex}$ we obtain $x^{q+1}$, whose degree is equal to that of $\He$.
-More generally, the $\mathtt{DegRevLex}$ term ordering allows us to obtain in Proposition \ref{gradox} a sort of B\'ezout Theorem for the intersection of $\He$ and a curve $\mathcal C$ defined by a polynomial $F$.
-Roughly speaking, the standard B\'ezout Theorem describes the intersection of the projective closures $\overline \He$ and $\overline{\mathcal C}$ and looking at the leading monomials of $F$ with respect to $\mathtt{DegRevLex}$ we can compute in a very simple way the multiplicity of intersection at $P_\infty$.
-In Example \ref{essemplice} we show that a similar result cannot be obtained using for instance the $\mathtt{Lex}$ term ordering.
+\begin{remark} As well known, we can read many important geometric features of the scheme (either affine or projective) defined by an ideal $I$ through those of the scheme defined by the initial ideal $\In_\mathtt{DegRevLex}(I)$, while the use of other term orderings can involve a significant lost of geometric information.
+In fact, the ideals $I$ and $\In_\mathtt{DegRevLex}(I)$ share the same Hilbert polynomial, so that they also share all the geometric invariants encoded in this polynomial: dimension, degree, algebraic genus in the case of curves, and so on.